NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 = Abstract

+This project aims to create a computer vision based tracking system for physical tabletop miniatures for an example wargaming system.
+As wargaming rules are quite complex, the system will also aim to create a viable representation of certain rules to aid the players.
+This involves the creation of custom tags to track miniatures aimed to handle occlusion, provide accurate information whilst also not requiring external hardware.

 = Introduction and Project Intention

 Tabletop war-gaming is a popular hobby which has recently seen a surge in popularity during the COVID-19 pandemic, however, with a high barrier to entry, it remains niche and inaccessible to many.
 The rules to tabletop war-games can be complex and difficult to learn.
 This can be daunting for new players, putting them off the hobby as well as causing disagreement between seasoned players over rules interpretations.